btee9910/clonestagram/README.md

 ![Wireframing](app/assets/images/draft.png)

 ## :rocket: Cool tech
-- close enough css to match actual instagram
+- close enough CSS to match actual instagram

-## :scream: Bugs to fix :poop:
+## :scream: Bugs to fix
 - A lot more features are to be added
 - Restriction on user need to be implemented
 - Like function is missing